 TRIGGER WARNING: Strong suicide, psychosis and self-harm focus.

-Saviour is a chapter from psychologically themed autobiographical work, The Bench.
+Saviour is a chapter from psychologically themed autobiographical work, Search for Still Water.
 The second story to be published from this work on Minds Anonymous, this piece details the reality of psychosis in a devastating episode involving the attempted suicide of the writer.

 In blue the psychotic reality is explained in the first person, in black, the true events surrounding this episode are depicted.

 Please read on with caution.
 This story may affect some readers.

 “Your mum is on her way,” says a distant voice, barely audible through the tirade of electromagnetic currents trafficking through my mind.
 I’m not sure, but I think I might be in a hospital.
 I’m not dead.
 At least, I don’t think I am.
 But something isn’t right.
 I don’t know what I’m doing here, how I got here, who these people that keep changing colour are or what they think they’re doing trying to stick needles in my arm.
 It could hurt.
 I try to think about what game this is.
 Which one we’re all playing right now and from the yellow person dressed in scrubs over there I conclude that we are indeed in a hospital, or at least playing hospitals.
 But why?
 And when did I join in?

 I remember the phone.
 Will’s iPhone 3.
 I remember taking it when I took his car, trying to smash it on the dashboard so there could be no turning back.
 Only cowards turn back and I was tired of being a coward.
 Tired of being confused and frightened and excruciatingly enlightened all at the same time.
 I wasn’t right.
 The only thing that was right would be if I exited this world and left my loved ones to live in peace.
 Without me.
 They had to be without me.
 I was a demon, a ball and chain that they desperately needed cutting off in order to be happy.